 “I ask myself ‘What can I uniquely do that others in the organization cannot do?” she said.
 “Then, I do my best to empower people to do the other things.”

-People known for burning the midnight oil often have poor work habits.
+People known for burning the midnight oil often do so because of poor work habits.
+They work longer hours because they cannot get their work done as quickly as others.
 Inefficiency, not dedication, is what leads to long hours for these folks.

-Poor work habits can include multitasking, over-committing, spending too much time on trivial tasks, or failing to delegate and leverage others effectively.
+Poor work habits can include chronic multitasking, over-committing, an inability to prioritize, spending too much time on trivial tasks, or failing to delegate and leverage others effectively.
 Some of these habits are driven by ego, as noted above.

 Earlier in my career, one of my colleagues was promoted.
 In an email to the staff, a manager praised my colleague’s “dedication.”
 As evidence, the manager noted that my colleague had recently worked until 1:00 a.m. one night to meet a deadline the next day.